yinqianye/The-Modding-Tree/docs/buyables.md

 - purchaseLimit: **optional**.
 The limit on how many of the buyable can be bought.
 The default is no limit.

 - marked: **optional** Adds a mark to the corner of the buyable.
 If it's "true" it will be a star, but it can also be an image URL.

-- tooltip: **optional**.
-Adds a tooltip to this buyable, appears when it is hovered over.
-Can use basic HTML.
-Default is no tooltip.
-If this returns an empty value, that also disables the tooltip.

 - layer: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.